scummvm/scummvm/doc/docportal/consoles/ps_vita.rst

 There are a few ways to transfer game files to the PS Vita.

-Using VitaShell:

-    -  Transfer over FTP
-    -  Transfer via USB

-If you're using SD2Vita:

-    - Transfer the files directly to the microSD card.
+Use VitaShell to transfer the files by USB or FTP, or use SD2Vita to transfer the files directly to the microSD card.

-Folders containing game files can be copied into any folder.
+Folders containing game files can be copied anywhere on the SD card.

-ScummVM on the PS Vita supports :doc:`Cloud functionality <../use_scummvm/connect_cloud>`.
+ScummVM on the PS Vita supports :doc:`cloud functionality <../use_scummvm/connect_cloud>`.

 For more information on how to add and play games, see the :doc:`../use_scummvm/add_play_games` page.